Ebazhanov/linkedin-skill-assessments-quizzes/eclipse/eclipse-quiz.md

 - [ ] to customize environment variables
 - [ ] to customize arguments

 #### Q30.
 You are searching for code using the Search dialog, and no results appear.
-Whatis a likely cause?
+What is a likely cause?

 - [ ] all of these answers
 - [ ] The scope of the search is too narrow.